cimranm/seqscribe/README.md

 ### TODO

+- Handle 'frameshifts' -- user can specify offset for codon reads (remainder is untranslated / deleted)
+- Handle whitespace in sequence
 - turn into executable
 - add installer
 - Support options for different codon tables (command line flag to use in-built one; can add custom ones)